 Inhaling carbon monoxide can be extremely dangerous because it enters the bloodstream, eventually attaches to red blood cells (RBCs) carrying oxygen and can cause damage to vital organs, including the brain.
 In many incidences, those exposed to the harmful gas do not receive medical treatment right away.
 Without identifying the source, individuals can suffer long-term exposure that could produce serious injuries or death.

 The burning of fossil fuels including gasoline, kerosene, wood and natural gas can generate deadly carbon monoxide.
-The leading reasons CO claims are commonplace is because the deadly gas is odorless, tasteless, colorless and non-irritating.
+The leading reasons CO claims are commonplace is because the toxic gas is odorless, tasteless, colorless and non-irritating.
 The amount of damage it can cause is based on the level of exposure, or the dosage of toxins breathed in.
 The exposure may create chronic, acute or sub-acute medical effects.

 Brain Injuries and Fatalities Associated With Carbon Monoxide

 The U.S. Centers for Disease Control and Prevention (CDC) estimates that 500 individuals die in the nation each year by exposure to carbon monoxide.
-There is an additional 15,000 emergency room visits for injuries related to CO exposure.
+There are an additional 15,000 emergency room visits for injuries related to CO exposure.

 The high incident rates of carbon monoxide cases are the result of exposure to the deadly gas from a variety of sources including: